Cotton vs Microfiber Sheets: Which Is Better for Sleep? (2026)

 Natural fibers require less chemicals to produce than synthetic fibers do, ensuring they have a smaller environmental impact.

 Plus, when you’re done with the sheets, natural materials like cotton will decay and decompose without the heavy metals and additives that synthetic fibers release.
+It can also be easier to upcycle old sheets that are made with natural fibers.

-However, when it comes to cotton sheets, not all are created with equal sustainability.
+Yet, when it comes to cotton sheets, not all are created with equal sustainability.
 Cheaper cotton sheets may have chemical treatments during production that higher-priced organic cotton sheets do not.

 If you want to be sure you’re purchasing a set of organic sheets, look for a certification like the Global Organic Textile Standard (GOTS).
 Meanwhile, even for non-organic sheets, the OEKO-TEX Standard 100 guarantees chemical-free processing.